 We will be covering some really exciting topics over the year and the children will be encouraged to explore and ask questions to develop their curiosity and interest.
 At the end of this letter is the Curriculum Overview for Autumn Term 1 with key vocabulary, a copy will also be displayed on the class webpage.
 A new overview will be sent at the start of each new half-term.
 Enrichment homework tasks will also be provided to encourage children to discuss their learning at home.

 Children will be provided with everything they need in class therefore children will only need to bring their reading book and reading record in a small book bag; coat; healthy morning snack; named water bottle and lunch bag (if required) with them to school.
 Please do not send large bags/backpacks or pencil cases into school.
 Water bottles will be sent home every night to be washed for the following day.
 Please ensure that all items brought into school are clearly named.

-Year 3 will have P.E. lessons on Tuesdays and Thursdays.
+Year 3 will have P.E. lessons on Mondays and Fridays.
 On these days children should wear their P.E. kit and school jumper/P.E. hoodie to school.
 P.E. kit comprises of a white tee-shirt with the school logo, plain black shorts or plain black jogging bottoms/leggings, school jumper/school P.E. hoodie and black pumps/trainers.
 Kit may be required at other times but prior notice will be given.
 Please ensure that cardigans/jumpers/hoodies are clearly named.
 Please can you also make sure that all jewellery, for example earrings, are removed on those days.

 This is a national curriculum subject and unless medical advice prevents your child from participating, in which case we would need a written note to that effect, then your child must have the correct kit to join in with these sessions.